Mesothelioma Types, Risks, Diagnosis, and Treatment

 - Resection is surgery to remove as much of the tumor as possible.

 Medical oncologists specializing in mesothelioma offer a full range of chemo and biologic therapies.

-You also have access to clinical trials through the University of Pittsburgh Cancer Institute (UPCI).
-UPCI is western Pennsylvania's only National Cancer Institute-designated Comprehensive Cancer Center.
+You also have access to clinical trials through the UPMC Hillman Cancer Center.
+We are western Pennsylvania's only National Cancer Institute-designated Comprehensive Cancer Center.

 Radiation Therapy for Mesothelioma

 Your care team may suggest radiation therapy as an additional treatment option after surgery.
 If you're not a candidate for surgery, radiation may be the best course of treatment.